 Available NOW: Evaluation Coaching Sessions

 Individual coaching sessions will help you develop or improve effective evaluation of functions, programmes and business initiatives.
-These sessions can be held face-to-face or online via Skype.
-To book a face-to-face session, please contact us email@example.com
+These sessions can be held face-to-face or online via Zoom or Skype.
+To book a face-to-face session, please contact us firstname.lastname@example.org

-Available NOW: Online Evaluation Coaching Sessions
+Available NOW: Online Evaluation Coaching sessions

 Available NOW: Online Evaluation Coaching solution

 This effective, flexible and practical online coaching offer is now available.
 If you are in HR, L&D or are a trainer who is interested in evaluating programmes or functions, this is ideal for you.
-We are offering a 1-2-1 two hour Coaching session with our evaluation expert Dr Russell Thackeray which is accompanied by a free extensive set of evaluation videos and email support.
+We are offering a 1-2-1 two hour Coaching session with our evaluation expert Dr Russell Thackeray.
+This is accompanied by a free extensive set of evaluation videos and email support.
 To find out more about this solution click here

 Available NOW: Team Evaluation Coaching sessions